kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/Architecture.md

-# HomeKit Integration Architecture
+# Homekit Integration Architecture

-This document describes the architecture of the OpenHAB HomeKit integration, including its core components, interfaces, and their relationships.
+This document describes the architecture of the OpenHAB Homekit integration, including its core components, interfaces, and their relationships.

 ## Table of Contents